martinjoshua/WRF_Singularity/README.md

 sudo singularity build wrf.sif ubuntu1804.def
 ```

-#### Set exec permission and download the initialization files for the WRF from NCEP (modify download.sh to change date/time)
+#### Set exec permission and download the initialization data for the WRF from NCEP (modify download.sh to change date/time)

 ```
 cd wrf-run